DragonSenses/Curiosity/JavaScript2/1. Document/1.5 Node properties - type, tag, & contents/nodeProperties.md

 </body>
 ```

-If we only deal with elements, then we can use both `tagName` and `nodeName` – there’s no difference.
+If we only deal with elements, then we can use both `tagName` and `nodeName` – there's no difference.

 ---